-French Qualification: GCSE (Academic, 9-1) Course: AQA Specification - 8658, QAN 601/8157/6 Organisation You will continue to study the language that you have specialised in during Year 9 to GCSE level.
-There are changes to groups at the start of Year 10 to take into account the different curriculum opted by students.
+French Qualification: GCSE (Academic, 9-1) Course: Course: Pearson Edexcel Level 1 / level 2 GCSE (9-1) in French (1FR1), QAN 610/2718/2 First teaching from September 2024, first certification from 2026 Organisation You will continue to study the language that you have specialised in during Year 9 to GCSE level.
+There are changes to groups at the start of Year 10 according to the ability and performance of the students during their Y7, 8 and 9.
+As students progress through the course, their tier of entry may change.
 There are two tiers of entry in French: foundation tier (grades 1-5) and higher tier (grades 4-9).
 You will take all 4 question papers at the same tier of entry.
 It is possible to study French and Spanish.
 This will be certified by two separate GCSEs.
-You must speak to an MFL teacher before choosing this route as you will need to show that you have developed the necessary skills in your second language through afterschool classes or external tutoring.
-If you have not studied a language in Year 9, you are not required to study a language at GCSE.
-Will this course interest me?
+You must speak to an MFL teacher before choosing this route as you will need to show that you have developed the necessary skills in your second language through afterschool classes or external tuto Will this course interest me?